-ArmyADP.com "The New Army Study Guide"
+ArmyADP.com New Army Study Guide

 AR 350-1 Ch 3 & 4 for NCOES and NCODP Board Questions.
-These are Up To Date Questions with the.
-"The New Army Study Guide" is the Most up to Date Study Guide anywhere.
-The purpose is to help Soldiers become better Educated and earn quicker Army Promotions by assisting in not only their Army Educations but also their College Educations as well.
-The Source for "Army Doctrine 2015" lots more Questions than one page for each Subject.
-It has been designed to assist Soldiers in preparing for Promotion Boards and Competition Boards.
-All the Questions and Answers are directly from Army Publications and are designed in a way for Soldiers to learn these Publications while also preparing for Boards.
-It is also managed and updated frequently to keep up with Changing Army Publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
-Also, Please do not hesitate to contact TOP if there is a Board Topic that you would like to see added.
-Email TOP at email@example.com
+The purpose is to help Soldiers become better educated and earn quicker Army promotions by assisting in not only their army educations but also their college educations as well.
+The source for Army Doctrine 2015, NCO 2020 and Doctrine 2020.
+The New Army Study Guide.
+This site contains questions and answers for Army boards.
+It has been designed to assist Soldiers in preparing for promotion boards and competition boards.
+All the questions and answers are directly from Army publications and are designed in a way for Soldiers to learn these publications while also preparing for boards.
+It is also managed and updated frequently to keep up with changing army publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
+Also, Please do not hesitate to contact TOP if there is a board subject that you would like to see added.

 Help Top keep this Site Alive

-NCOES and NCOPD AR 350-1 CH 3 & 4 (Publication date 4 Aug 2011)
+NCOES and NCOPD AR 350-1 CH 3 & 4 (publication date 10 Dec 2017)

-1. What Publication Covers NCOES and NCOPD?
+1. What publication covers NCOES and NCOPD?

-A: AR 350-1 CH 3&4
+A: AR 350-1 CH 3&4.

-2. What does AR 350-1 CH 3&4 Cover?
+2. What does AR 350-1 CH 3&4 cover?

-A: NCOES and NCOPD
+A: NCOES and NCOPD.

 3. What chapter of AR 350-1 covers NCOES?